Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Introduction

 Galaxy clusters gain mass primarily by mergers with other galaxy clusters and groups.
 The most energetic of these events occurs when two galaxy clusters undergo a major merger.
 Major cluster mergers are ideal laboratories to study high energy astrophysics such as the nature of dark matter and particle acceleration.
 However, because galaxy clusters are at the high-mass end of the hierarchical formation of the large scale structure, major cluster mergers are rare.

 An indication of a merging event can be detected in the intracluster medium (ICM).
-Emitting thermal bremsstrahlung radiation at X-ray wavelengths, the ICM of merging clusters tends to show a disturbed morphology that is elongated along the merger axis.
-The elongation is caused by the hydrodynamical properties of the ICM and is observed in some famous merging clusters such as the Bullet cluster \citep{2004markevitch}, the Toothbrush cluster \citep{2013ogrean_tooth}, and the Sausage cluster \citep{2013ogrean_sausage}.
+Emitting thermal bremsstrahlung radiation at X-ray wavelengths, the ICM of merging clusters tends to show a disturbed morphology.
+The disruption is caused by the hydrodynamical properties of the ICM and is observed in some famous merging clusters such as the Bullet cluster \citep{2004markevitch}, the Toothbrush cluster \citep{2013ogrean_tooth}, and the Sausage cluster \citep{2013ogrean_sausage}.
 Further investigation with state-of-the-art X-ray telescopes can reveal finer details that trace past merging events such as stripped gas, cold fronts, sloshing, and shocks \citep{2007markevitch, 2010ghizzardi}.
 In rare cases, where the ram-pressure force on one ICM from the other exceeds the gravitational force, the ICM can dissociate from the dark matter \citep[e.g.][]{2008bradac, 2012dawson, 2012jee, 2016randall}.
 The projected offset is maximized in clusters that are merging in the plane of the sky.

 A primary indicator of a cluster merger is the detection of a shock.
 Shocks form when the collision velocity of the merging clusters exceeds the sound speed of the ICM.
-Investigating \mytilde2:1 mass ratio mergers in cosmological simulations, \cite{2018ha} specified that two types of shocks can form during a cluster merger.
-First, as the ICM from each cluster begins to interact, tangential shocks form and propagate tangential to the merger axis \citep[e.g.][]{2019gu}.
-Then, near pericenter passage, axial shocks form and propagate ahead of the clusters along the merger axis.
+Investigating \mytilde2:1 mass-ratio mergers in cosmological simulations, \cite{2018ha} specified that two types of shocks can form during a cluster merger.
+As the ICM from each cluster begins to interact, equatorial shocks form and propagate perpendicular to the merger axis \citep[e.g.][]{2019gu}.
+Near pericenter passage, axial shocks form and propagate ahead of the clusters along the merger axis.
 Axial shocks are also referred to as bow shocks \citep{1998ricker, 2002sarazin, 2002markevitch} because of their location ahead of the cluster.
 The geometry of these shocks can be used to constrain the collision axis of the merger.